Classical-to-quantum non-signalling boxes: Introduction

-Coming now to the crucial question of this paper, we said above that the C-Q boxes are ``potentially new’’ because at the moment we do not know if there exist (theoretically) such {\it genuine} classically-quantum (C-Q) non-signalling boxes, or all of them could be decomposed in already known objects.
-Addressing this question is the core of the present paper.
+The present paper addresses what is arguably the most important question related to classical-quantum (C-Q) boxes: Do there exist {\it genuine} C-Q non-signalling boxes, or could all of them be decomposed in already known objects?

+Clearly, some C-Q boxes could be built by simply having inside pre-shared entangled states and performing local unitary evolutions depending on the local inputs.
+Then there are more sophisticated ways in which some C-Q boxes could be constructed by simpler, already known objects.
+For example some may be constructed by having inside classical input - classical output (C-C) non-signalling boxes (such as, for example PR boxes), feeding the inputs into them and using their outputs to determine local unitaries acting on pre-shared entangled states (see Fig \ref{Fig:CQBoxes2}).
+But are there any C-Q boxes that cannot be decomposed in this way?
+This is the specific question we address here.

 Regardless of the answer, there are several reasons for considering such boxes.
-Quantum states have properties that are not captured by the formalism of the standard classical input-classical output (C-C) non-signalling boxes.
-While C-C non-signalling boxes can present correlations stronger than those allowed by classical mechanics, their dynamics is far more limited than that of the quantum states \cite{barrett 2010}.
+Quantum states have properties that are not captured by the formalism of the standard classical input - classical output (C-C) non-signalling boxes.
+While C-C non-signalling boxes can present correlations stronger than those allowed by quantum mechanics, their dynamics are far more limited than that of the quantum states \cite{short,barrett2010}.
 In particular, while nonlocality swapping (algebraically described by entanglement swapping) is possible in quantum mechanics, it is not possible for C-C boxes \cite{short}.
 Obviously then, if genuine C-Q non-signalling boxes exist, they will extend the range of non-local phenomena that we thought to be possible in a non-deterministic world, while being consistent with relativity.
-On the other hand, if genuine C-Q boxes do not exist another set of interesting questions follow.
+On the other hand, if genuine C-Q boxes do not exist, another set of interesting questions follow.
 First, what are the resources needed to implement them via C-C boxes and pre-shared entanglement?
 As we will show, in some cases it seems that these resources need to be extremely large.
 Second, and more important, why do genuine C-Q boxes not exist?
-Why is it that the most nonlocal non-signalling device with quantum output is an ordinary pairing of a C-C non-signalling device and pre-shared entanglement.
+Why is it that the most nonlocal non-signalling device with quantum output is an ordinary pairing of a C-C non-signalling device and pre-shared entanglement?

 As for the answer, the question of the existence of genuine C-Q boxes is still open.
-Here we present partial results.
-They set up the general strategy, and expose basic structures of C-Q boxes.
-We also show that large classes of C-Q boxes that are non-genuine.
-In particular we shall show that all bi-partite C-Q boxes whose outputs are pure states are non-genuine.
-For mixed states we shall present various examples of boxes which are non-genuine, but do not know in general whether all boxes are non-genuine.
-We also present some surprising results for tri-partite situations.